 Fortunately, there are various crib sizes you can pick from to best suit your space allowance.
 That said, a full-sized crib is still preferable and recommended as it can better accommodate your child as they grow.
-Having the crib in the room and using it during the nighttime will further reassure the baby that this new “environment” is safe, allowing the baby to further establish the association that the crib is their bed and safe space.
+Having the crib in the room and using it during the nighttime will further reassure the baby that this new “environment” is safe, allowing the baby to establish further that the crib is their bed and safe space.

 How long you decide to have your baby sleep in the same room as you and your partner is primarily up to you.
 Most pediatricians recommend at least 6 months in the same room as the parents.
 After that, they recommend creating and establishing some space between parent and baby.
-This might be quite difficult for some families, but it will allow for better and uninterrupted sleep due to the odd noise or such for both baby and parents.
+This might be quite difficult for some families, but it will allow for better and uninterrupted sleep due to the odd noise for both baby and parents.

 The last step will be to move the crib back into the nursery and start the process of letting your baby sleep alone.
 During this stage, there are two possible and recommended ways you can approach this.
-The first approach is to place a chair next to the crib after you put the baby down for the night and then keep them company for a few hours after they have properly settled in and fallen asleep.
+The first approach is to place a chair next to the crib after you put the baby down for the night and keep them company for a few hours after they have properly settled in and fallen asleep.

-The trick is then to place the chair further away from the crib each night until you get to the point where you can sit outside, by which point you stop doing the exercise.
+The trick is to place the chair further away from the crib each night until you get to the point where you can sit outside, by which point you stop doing the exercise.
 This will help reassure the baby as they drift off, knowing that you are still nearby.
 If leaving the baby completely alone is too much for you to do, you can then attempt the second approach: place a mattress next to the crib for you to sleep on for a few days.

 It is also recommended to play some ambient or white noise sounds when putting the baby to sleep, as this will help to relax them.
 Just remember to keep the volume low.
-Lastly, dimming the lights and even hanging a piece of clothing (out of reach!) with your smell will also help them to relax and make drifting off to sleep easier.
+Lastly, dimming the lights and even hanging a piece of clothing (out of reach!) with your smell will also help them relax and make drifting off to sleep easier.

-Another important piece of advice for parents would be to get a baby monitor once you have the baby sleeping on their own.
+Another important piece of advice for parents would be to get a baby monitor once you have the baby sleeping on its own.
 This is one device you will not regret buying, as it will ensure you can always hear if your baby is fussing or needs you from rooms away.
-It will also help to appease your worrying mind that keeps telling you that the baby made a noise when they didn’t.
+It will also help appease your worrying mind that keeps telling you that the baby made a noise when they didn’t.